-Surface water drainage arrangements for South Wokingham SDL should ensure volumes and peak flow rates of surface water leaving the SDL are no greater than the rates prior to the proposed development.
-In this regard, developers will be expected to make contributions to the construction and maintenance of Sustainable Drainage Systems (SUDS) and other agreed measures in accordance with Environment Agency advice.
-Regard will also need to be given to the Flood and Water Management Bill 2010 in regards to SUDs maintenance.
+5.2.4 Surface water drainage arrangements for South Wokingham SDL should ensure volumes and peak flow rates of surface water leaving the SDL are no greater than the rates prior to the proposed development.
+In this regard, developers will be expected to make contributions to the construction and maintenance of Sustainable Drainage Systems (SUDS) in accordance with Environment Agency advice.
+Regard will also need to be given to the Flood and Water Management Act in regards to SUDs maintenance.
 Attention should be given to the existing network of watercourses, ponds and drainage ditches on the South Wokingham SDL as part of the overall flood attenuation and open space strategy.